hyperoslo/Cache/README.md

 ### DefaultCacheConverter

-You could use this `NSData` encoding and decoding implementation for any kind of objects, but do it on ***your own risk***.
+You could use this `Data` encoding and decoding implementation for any kind of objects, but do it on ***your own risk***.
 With this approach decoding
-***will not work*** if the `NSData` length doesn't match the type size.
+***will not work*** if the `Data` length doesn't match the type size.
 This can commonly happen if you try to read the data after updates in the type's structure, so there is a different-sized version of the same type.
-Also note that `sizeof()` and `sizeofValue()` may return different values on different devices.
+Also note that `size` and `size(ofValue:)` may return different values on different devices.

 ```swift
 do {